God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

-If God allows evil knowing that He will repay us for our suffering, this means that suffering is essential to the purpose for creation.
-The purpose for creation is God's purpose for creation.
 People always view creation as a test of some kind because we only look at creation from our perspective.
 Creation may look like a test from our perspective, but God created the world for His own purpose, and God sees things from a perspective that transcends time.
-Certainly, a loving God would want to create children, but a God who transcends time would have no need for a test.

-God could have given us any knowledge or understanding that we gain by our experience in creation.
+God has no need for a test, and God could have given us any knowledge or understanding that we gain by our experience in creation.
 God sent us on this journey for Him to gain something.
 This is not to say that God is selfish, but God is existence.
 God is the cause; we are the effect.
 Creation must be about God; God is in some way completed by creation.
-An infinitely loving God would of necessity create a world of good and evil in order to know the great array of emotions of the human experience.
+An infinitely loving God created a world of good and evil for Him to know the great array of emotions of the human experience.
 Through these emotions, a world of good and evil provides an understanding of what love is, and this wisdom would be essential to a loving God.

 God had to allow the existence of evil confined within time for the understanding of love that comes from creation to exist.
-Without human suffering even God would have no real understanding of many incredible emotions.
-God has a great understanding of all the emotions of human life since He has shared the journey of billions of His children.
+God has a great understanding of all the emotions of the human experience since He has shared the journey of billions of His children.
 Since He transcends time, this essential wisdom has always been part of God, and God is thus completed by creation.

 In the world to come we may learn that some of the most fortunate among us are those who suffered great emotional pain.
 They will have the gratitude of an incredibly loving God who created the world to share their journey, and who will leave them satisfied that they have been paid a hundredfold for what they endured.